Squatters Rights in Colorado and Adverse Possession Law

 Squatters rights in Colorado laws state that squatters have the legal right to claim adverse possession if they meet certain criteria, which is rare.
 Property owners cannot remove a squatter from a property and must provide a Verified Motion for Order to Remove Unauthorized Persons to remove the squatter.

-All landlords have to do is sign a Verified Motion and file it with the court to show ownership and demonstrate that the squatter does not have the legal right to the property.
-(Note: There could be legal issues if the squatter ends up having evidence of adverse possession.)
+All landlords must do is sign a Verified Motion and file it with the court to show ownership and demonstrate that the squatter does not have the legal right to the property.
+(Note: There could be legal issues if the squatter has evidence of adverse possession.)

 In short, it is vital to understand Colorado’s state laws regarding squatters to know what you’re allowed to do as a landlord or as a tenant.